Data-Based Source [x-Domain]¶

 The twin is configured by providing the following data.
 All data must be defined on a consistent 2D grid (same sampling and number of points).

-- Electromagnetic Field: A single 2D data array containing two subsets---one representing the \(E_x\) component and one representing the \(E_y\) component of the electric field in the spatial domain.
+- Electromagnetic Field: A single 2D data array containing at least one or two subsets, representing either \(E_x\), \(E_y\), or both components in the x-domain.
 This array fully defines the field's amplitude, polarization, and component-specific phases.

 - Wavefront Phase \(\psi(\rho)\): A real-valued array representing the common wavefront phase.
 This is the phase shared by all field components, typically arising from optical path length differences.
 If no wavefront phase is provided, a planar wavefront (constant phase) is assumed.

 Note: The wavelength \(\lambda\) of the source is not part of the loaded field data.
-It is configured as a separate parameter in the source's spectrum settings (see Software Usage).
+It is configured as a separate parameter in the source's spectrum settings (see Software Usage below).

 Simulation Model¶

-From the provided \(E_x\) and \(E_y\) components, all other relevant field quantities can be derived to fully characterize the source.
+The model requires the \(E_x\) and \(E_y\) component.
+If just one is given, the other is assumed to be zero.
+From such two components, all other relevant field quantities can be derived to fully characterize the source.
 This ensures a complete and physically consistent electromagnetic field description for subsequent propagation through the optical system.

 Typical Application Scenarios¶